 The Idaho Department of Health and Welfare is always looking for excellent talent and emerging leaders to join our team.
 As Idaho’s largest state agency, we have a variety of positions within our department, including jobs in IT, healthcare, customer service, social work, business, and science.
 We have a position for almost every career field.

 Select a career field below for job opportunities in that field at DHW

 DHW has various opportunities for individuals to work in customer services and administrative positions to help support Idahoans.
-To learn more about these positions, view their job descriptions (class specifications).
 To see what opportunities are offered in our Divisions, visit the DHW Careers page.

 - Administrative Assistants

 - Customer Service Representatives

 - Patient Accounts Specialists